theheking/intro-to-r/content/extras2_automation.md

 ---
 layout: page
-title: Extras 2 - Automation in R
+title: Extras 2 - Loops and Apply
 ---
 ===========================

 > Learning Objectives
 > ====================
-> * Understand why automation is useful for avoiding repetitive code
+> * Understand why iteration is useful for avoiding repetitive code
 > * Use a for loop to repeat a step across multiple elements
 > * Use lapply to apply a function across a list
 > * Understand when to choose a loop vs an apply function

-# Why automate?
+# Why use loops or apply?

 A core principle in programming is **don't repeat yourself**.
-If you find yourself copying and pasting the same code and just changing one value each time, that is a sign that automation will save you time and reduce errors.
+If you find yourself copying and pasting the same code and just changing one value each time (such as making 10 different violin plots for 10 different genes), that is a sign that code iteration will save you time and reduce errors.

 For example, imagine you want to plot histograms of three different columns from your metadata dataframe: